Marvin Jones Jr. Player Prop Bets for NFL Week 12 | Jacksonville vs. Atlanta 11/28/2021

 Season Stats

-- Jones has hauled in 42 passes for a team-high 486 yards and three touchdowns.
-He has been targeted 72 times and averages 48.6 yards per game.

-- So far this season, 20.1% of the 358 passes thrown by his team have gone Jones' way.

-- Jones (nine red zone targets) has been the recipient of 32.1% of his team's 28 red zone pass attempts.
+- With nine targets in the red zone this season, Jones has been on the receiving end of 32.1% of his team's 28 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Jones' matchup with the Falcons.